Posted in | News | Technology

 Study: Paving the way for lowering embodied carbon emissions in the building and construction sector.
 Image Credit: chayanuphol/Shutterstock.com

-The construction sector is a significant contributor to global carbon emissions, particularly through embodied carbon (EC), which refers to the total greenhouse gas emissions associated with the production of building materials and construction processes.
-As nations strive to meet climate goals, particularly the commitment to achieve net-zero emissions by 2050, there is an urgent need to develop effective strategies for reducing EC in the construction industry.
+The construction sector is a major contributor to global carbon emissions, particularly through embodied carbon (EC)—the greenhouse gas emissions resulting from the production of building materials and construction processes.
+As nations work to meet climate goals, including net-zero emissions by 2050, developing effective strategies to reduce EC is essential for the construction industry.

 Following the literature review, semi-structured interviews were conducted with 15 experts in the field, selected through a snowball sampling method.
-This approach allowed for the collection of rich qualitative data, capturing the perspectives of industry professionals on the current challenges and potential solutions for EC reduction.
+This approach allowed the researchers to gather in-depth qualitative data from professionals with substantial experience in construction and sustainability.

-The interview guide was structured into four sections: assessing knowledge and expertise, discussing the current situation, identifying barriers, and exploring problem-solving strategies.
-The data collected from the interviews were analyzed using content analysis, employing both deductive and inductive coding methods to categorize the findings.
+The interviews were structured into four main sections: assessing participants' knowledge and expertise, discussing the current state of EC reduction, identifying barriers, and exploring potential strategies for overcoming these barriers.
+The data collected from the interviews were analyzed using content analysis, employing both deductive and inductive coding methods to categorize the findings and identify recurring themes and patterns.

 Results and Discussion

 The framework developed in this research integrates these strategies with the identified barriers, providing a structured approach for stakeholders to navigate the complexities of EC reduction.
-The findings emphasize the importance of collaboration among various stakeholders, including government agencies, industry leaders, and researchers, to create a conducive environment for implementing effective EC reduction measures.
+The findings emphasize that collaboration among various stakeholders, including government agencies, industry leaders, and researchers, is crucial to creating an environment conducive to the successful implementation of EC reduction measures.

 Conclusion

-As the sector faces increasing pressure to contribute to global decarbonization efforts, the findings of this study underscore the importance of collaboration and innovation in overcoming the challenges associated with EC reduction.
-By following the roadmap outlined in this research, the construction industry can enhance its capacity to meet climate goals and contribute to a sustainable, low-carbon economy.
+Collaboration and innovation are essential for overcoming the challenges associated with EC reduction, enabling the construction industry to meet climate goals and contribute to a sustainable, low-carbon economy.
 Future research should continue to build on these findings, focusing on refining strategies and exploring new avenues for collaboration to ensure the successful implementation of EC reduction initiatives.

 Journal Reference